What We’re About

 Weekly bouldering, climbing, and kayaking clinics introduce students to the concepts and skills of these adventure sports.

 Weekend trips and expeditions are intended to be fun, meaningful excursions into the mountains and down the rivers of southern Appalachia.
-Trips include hiking for blueberries in the Grayson Highlands, rock climbing at Hidden Valley, kayaking on the South Fork of the Holston, backpacking in the Grayson Highlands, and many more trips that are within an hour of campus.
+Trips include hiking for blueberries in the Grayson Highlands State Park, rock climbing at Hidden Valley, kayaking on the South Fork of the Holston River, backpacking on the Appalachian Trail, and many more trips that are within an hour of campus.

 Our staff and student leaders run the trips and are fully trained and equipped to provide the best possible outdoor experiences.